 Downsizing to retirement or independent living

-Downsizing and moving can be overwhelming for any one at any age or life stage.
-It can be especially challenging for those further along their life journey, possibly moving to a smaller home or retirement, lifestyle or independent living, particularly if leaving the family home after many decades …
+Moving can be overwhelming for any one at any age or life stage.
+It can be especially challenging for anyone further along their life journey, possibly downsizing, rightsizing or smart-sizing to a smaller home or retirement, lifestyle or independent living, particularly if fare-welling the family home after many years.

 Moving is said to be “one of life’s most stressful events”, so a downsizing move can be the ultimate challenging move.
 For many, sorting through a home with years of possessions can be a massive task and, sadly, it may hold people back from downsizing.
 Some may find it more emotionally challenging than others – in fact just getting started may be the first hurdle.

 Change is rarely easy and when lots of decisions about stuff are involved, it can be tough and emotionally tiring.
 Consider that each year we have lived has provided the opportunity to accumulate more so it maybe not necessarily be a hoarding situation.
 As we age we sometimes fail to let stuff go, develop new habits as times change and fail to let old out-dated habits go –

 - Stuff comes in, yet little goes out (failure to turn over)

 - Lack of tidying up and clearing out stuff (possibly an inability to change habits as we age)